 Don’t be left in the dark!
 Which you may be, if you don’t get a proper home inspection.
 If you had this article confused with a popular pregnancy book, well, a home will cost you about the same as a child so make sure you’re getting a good one.
 According to NAR, 99% of Realtors recommend that a buyer get a home inspection report, and 84% of them actually do.
 Where does one go to find Inspector Gadget and what all comes with a home inspection report?

 Where Oh Where

-If you’re in the market for a reputable inspector, look no further than your handy dandy buyers agent.
+If you’re in the market for a reputable inspector, look no further than your handy dandy buyers agent, or their fairy godmother transaction coordinator.
 Agents are a cornucopia of contacts, and they’ve worked with enough inspectors to know the good eggs from the rotten apples.
 You’ve heard the commercials, “Come on down and tell ‘em Suzie sent ya”.
 This is one of those times that a little shameless name- dropping may get you a little something.
 If you’re not working with an agent, there’s of course good ‘ole Google, or a social media post “ISO Best Home Inspector”.
 Take the time to read their reviews.
 This will ensure that you are getting a thorough inspector as well as see any patterns that previous customers complained about.